 Nat 5 can be a good 'next step' for those who achieved success in Nat 4 Media in S4, providing staff recommend them to continue with the subject.
-It is an effective introduction to Media for those new to the subject, such as those hoping to gain Higher Media in S6.
+It is an effective introduction to Media for those new to the subject, such as those hoping to gain Higher Media in S5 or S6.

 Nat 5 is taught in bi-level classes with Higher candidates; classes are pitched at a level that will allow Higher pupils to work towards an A grade.
 It should be noted that this level may not suit all of those candidates wishing to take Nat 5.
-Group discussion tasks run throughout the course and the Assignment involves group production of a film trailer.
+Group discussion tasks run throughout the course and the Assignment involves group production of a film trailer or an individual storyboard.
+Assessment is by way of extended written tasks and essays.